simplefoc/simplefoc.github.io/docs/boards/simplefoc_shield/getting_started/soldering_pads/pads_v2.md

 Each board has a set of solder pads on the bottom side which are used for configuration.
 These solder pads enable board to:

-- Configure BLDC driver pinout (PWM pins A,B,C and enable pin)
+- Configure BLDC driver pinout (PWM pins A,B,C and enable pin) - [Read more .. ](#customizing-pinout)
-- Enable / Disable pull-up resistors for encoder A,B and Index channel
+- Enable / Disable pull-up resistors for encoder A,B and Index channel - [Read more .. ](#enabling-encoderhall-sensor-pull-up-resistors
-- Configure encoder/hall sensor connections
+- Configure encoder/hall sensor connections - [Read more .. ](#enabling-encoderhall-sensor-pull-up-resistors)
-- Enable / Disable the linear regulator
+- Enable / Disable the linear regulator - [Read more .. ](#enabling-on-board-voltage-regulator-to-power-the-mcu)
-- Configure the range of the ADC
+- Configure the range of the ADC - [Read more .. ](#configuring-the-current-sensing-adc-range)
-- Configure the pinout of current sensing
+- Configure the pinout of current sensing - [Read more .. ](#configuring-the-current-sensing-pinout)

 <blockquote class="info"> <p class="heading">BEWARE 📢: Conductive ink </p>
 Many Arduino <span class="simple">Simple<span class="foc">FOC</span>Shield</span> boards will be initially tested and they will be shipped with initial configuration.
 The testing configuration will be done with use of conductive ink instead of soldering connections.
 Therefore once you have the board, if you wish to change configuration all you need to do is remove the ink with some wet paper wipe.